ekspla/xoss_sync/README.md

 ## Notes
-1. My XOSS-G+ (Gen1) was found to be not changing MTU(23)/block size(128) with Win11 and Bluetooth 5.1 interface, which always requests MTU of 525, while [f-xoss project](https://github.com/DCNick3/f-xoss) for XOSS-NAV used MTU of 206.
+1. My XOSS-G+ (Gen1) was found to be not changing MTU(23)/block size(128) with Win11 and Bluetooth 5.1 interface, which always requests MTU of 527, while [f-xoss project](https://github.com/DCNick3/f-xoss) for XOSS-NAV used MTU of 206.

 2. The proprietary XOSS App on mobile phone itself seems to support larger MTU/block size by DLE (data length extension) and STX.
 See, for example [this Xingzhe's web site](https://developer.imxingzhe.com/docs/device/tracking_data_service/).

 3. Sync times (throughputs in parentheses) using my FIT file of 235,723 bytes were as followings (as of 17 SEP 2024).
+The connection intervals were measured by using BLE sniffer (nRF52840 dongle) and Wireshark.
 - Proprietary XOSS App
     - Android-x86 and TPLink UB400, 00:07:27 (4.2 kbps).
        - Connection interval could not be changed (see Note 4).
 - PC/Bleak version
     - Windows10 and TPLink UB400, 00:03:45 (8.4 kbps).
+       - 22.5 ms (measured connection interval)
     - Windows11 and Intel wireless, 00:08:41 (3.6 kbps).
+       - 60.0 ms (measured connection interval)
     - Linux (BlueZ 5.56) and TPLink UB400, 00:07:08 (4.4 kbps).
 - MPY/aioble version (hereafter: ESP32 = ESP32-WROOM-32E; ESP32-S3 = ESP32-S3-WROOM-1-N16R8)
     - MPY/aioble, ESP32, 00:07:11 (4.4 kbps).